This post may contain affiliate links.

 Finding Accommodation in Vang Vieng and Luang Prabang

-Is tis part of the world you can still find accommodation the old fashioned way, by knocking on doors and negotiating on price.
+In this part of the world you can still find accommodation the old-fashioned way, by knocking on doors and negotiating on price.
 This was the way it was always done 20 years ago but now the internet is taking over.
 If you are travelling at any sort of peak time or festival it’s probably better to book and if you’d like a resort or up-market hotel, particularly in or near Luang Prabang, same.
 Vang Vieng was very empty the last time we were there, Luang Prabang wasn’t.
-Try using Hotels Combined to comare prices on multiple booking engines.
-This works for hostels, resorts, guest houses and resorts.
-Alternately Agoda are the Asia specialists with a big selection and good deals.
-You need to check Agoda separately to Hotels Combined .
+Agoda are the Asia specialists with a big selection of hotels and guest houses, and good deals.
 Booking.com is probably best for refundable hotel deals.